chislon/sbadmin2-ember2-template/README.md

 For future runs, navigate into the client folder and run 'ember server'

-To add additional demo templates from sbadmin2, you will need to modify the css and js imports of the html files.
-You may also need to add additional lines to ember-cli-build.js.
+To add additional demo templates from sbadmin2, you will need to modify the css and js import paths in the html files.
+You may also need to add lines to ember-cli-build.js.

-# What this does

-* pulls SB2admin into the vendor folder
-* setup a working ember-cli-build.js to integrate required css and js into vendor files
-* uses the SB2admin tables as an example, having replaced css and js imports to the vendor css and js Ember JS generated files
-* installs pre-requisite for working with LESS (not actually used here)

 # LESS

 ember-cli-less is already included as a node module.
 Edit the blank file 'client/app/styles/app.less' to use it.
+This isn't actually used.

 # Credits